vercel/firewall-templates/api-rate-limit/README.md

 2. Time window: Modify the duration for which the request limit applies.
 3. Allow list: Configure exceptions for trusted entities across 15+ parameters.
 4. Response: Customize the response sent when a client exceeds the rate limit.

+## Availability

+Rate limiting is available to customers on Pro or Enterprise plans.